 Christina Bartosch is a founding member of the research project and co-author of the grant application at the Austrian Science Fund.
-Within the project her responsibility lies in the structural planning and realisation of scientific and academic output.
+Within the project her responsibility was in the structural planning and realisation of scientific and academic output.
 She studied History of Art at Paris IV-Sorbonne University in Paris (BA) and at University College London (UCL) in London (MA), and afterwards researched the history of Austria at the Venice Biennale (published in Sharp, Jasper (ed.), Austria and the Venice Biennale 1895-2013, Nürnberg 2013), giving her a specialisation in exhibition history.
-In her PhD, that she is writing as part of the research project, she focuses on exhibition strategies of abstract working artists between 1908 and 1915.
+In her dissertation, which she wrote as part of the research project, she focuses on exhibition strategies of abstract working artists between 1908 and 1915.

 Daniel Burckhardt is a research assistant at the Institute for the History of the German Jews in Hamburg and the German Historical Institute Washington DC.
 He received a diploma in Mathematics from ETH Zurich and a M.A. in History of Science of Technology from TU Berlin.
 He held technical positions in various Digital History projects such as H-Soz-Kult, Pictorial Atlas: Art in the GDR and Clarin-D and developed the collection management system for the Exhibitions 05-15 project.